-It is not a good practice keeping the unwanted Plugins either active/deactivate.
-It may cause the issue with CPU and RAM.
+It is not a good practice to keep the unwanted Plugins either active/deactivate.
+It may cause an issue with the CPU and RAM.
 You should remove the unwanted plugins which don't require for your website.
 You also need to avoid the plugins which use high resources.

 (3) Update Wordpress Version :

 You should keep the WordPress version up to date.
 Wordpress developers regularly release the updated WordPress versions to fix the bug reported in their previous versions.
 New version will come with advanced security, the latest feature, and faster speed.